asurak/algoliasearch-client-readme-generator/include/templates/README.md

 <% if cmd? %>To perform a search, you only need to specify the index name and query.<% else %>To perform a search, you only need to initialize the index and perform a call to the search function.<% end %>

+The search query allows only to retrieve 1000 hits, if you need to retrieve more than 1000 hits for seo, you can use [Backup / Retrieve all index content](#backup--retrieve-of-all-index-content)

 You can use the following optional arguments<%= puts({"C#" => " on Query class", "Objective-C" => " on ASQuery class"}) %>:

 ### Query Parameters